Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 The same rules apply to the miner.
 All discount parameters should by default be 0.
 If it is `1`, means all fees are waived.
 One principle is that miner cannot waive fees paying to wallet, and vice versa.

+## Why People have to use LRC as fee?
+If we allow sFee, bFee, and margin, why would users ever use LRC as fee at all?
+There are two ways to encourage people to use/hold LRC:

+1. If order owner address holds at least X LRC, then margin/sFee/bFee becomes available;
+2. if lFee >= Y LRC, then margin/sFee/bFee becomes available;

+where X and Y can be adjusted accordingly by the protocol or the foundation.

+A variation is to send LRC fees to a burning address (0x0000) instead of miners/wallets.

 ## General Parameters to FeeModel and Per-Model parameters